-This spring the 2015 HD version of Hamlet starring Benedict Cumberbatch came to Park Lane Cineplex in Halifax.
-I read the play first, carefully (no, I’d never read it, and yes, I’m admitting this on a public forum).
-Then off I went to the movie theatre.
+When the HD version of Hamlet starring Benedict Cumberbatch came to Halifax, I read the play first (no, I’d never read it, and yes, I’m admitting this on a public forum), then off I went to the movie theatre (this was pre-Covid).

 But before I went, obeying one of those intuitions that can lead you places you need to go for reasons that are obscure, I detoured to Central Library and took out two DVDs of Hamlet – the reissue of Olivier’s 1948 film and David Tennant’s 2010 version.

 After the movie, having scribbled a few notes of my impressions, I went home.
 And over the next ten days or so, I watched Olivier, Tennant and Kenneth Branagh take on the Danish prince.
 I re-read parts of the text.
 I read reviews of all four productions.
 Was there indeed any method in this temporary, exhilarating madness?

 First thought: I was astonished by how many of the lines in Hamlet have become part of our day-to-day speech, even to the point of cliché – alas, poor Shakespeare.

 Second thought: is this enterprise intended to sharpen my critical (in the best sense of the word) faculties?

 Third thought: there are no stage directions in the play other than Enter, Exit and Exeunt – no he throws her to the floor or he raises his dagger.
 Each Hamlet is free to elucidate a character whose intelligence, rage, wit and indecisiveness furnish plenty of scope: the power of dialogue, and only dialogue, to feed depth and breadth of interpretation in actor and viewer – a bracing exercise for any writer to contemplate.